 Unbelieving humans, creatures made in God's image and redeemed by the blood of Christ, are punished in Hades, Luke 16:23.
 Yet mercy is extended to them even there, 1 Peter 4:6.
 And most importantly final salvation is graciously given, Matthew 25:40,46 and Revelation 20:14-15.
 However, some fallen angels, powerful creatures, that God does not help, Hebrews 2:16, are already held in Tartarus for future judgment because of the grave nature of their sin, and they will be sentenced to the Lake of Fire for The Ages of The Ages according to Matthew 25:41,46, Jude 6, and Revelation 20:10.

-This observation, if correct, may serve to help some Universalist thought which is confident that all mankind is finally saved, but wrongly concludes that even human beings are sentenced to the Lake of Fire.
+This observation, if correct, may serve to help those who are confident that all mankind is finally saved, but who wrongly conclude that even human beings are sentenced to the Lake of Fire.
 The Scripture is clear that the Lake of Fire is explicitly "prepared for the devil and his angels" Matthew 25:41 (WEB).
 The Lake of Fire is not prepared for human beings!

 3. When is the Sheep and Goat judgment of Matthew 25:31-46?